plexus/chestnut/README.md

 * [Om](https://github.com/swannodette/om) ClojureScript interface to
   Facebook's React.
 * [Ring](https://github.com/ring-clojure/ring) Clojure's de facto HTTP
   interface.
-Chestnut uses a Jetty server to serve the Clojurescript app.
+Chestnut uses a Jetty or HttpKit server to serve the Clojurescript app.
 This way you already have an HTTP server running in case you want to add server-side functionality.
+Chestnut also inserts a Ring middleware to reload server-side Clojure files.
 * Heroku support.
 Chestnut apps have all the bits and pieces to be deployable to Heroku.
 Getting your app on the web is as simple as `git push`.